lcgogo/autoNuance/README.md

 # autoNuance
-an auto install script to install Nuance all-in-one server
+An script to deploy Nuance all-in-one server automatically.